elgc/elgc_portfolio/README.md

 [Binary logistic regression](https://github.com/elgc/Other-Classifiers/blob/main/Logistic%20Regression-Sonar%20Data.ipynb)

-- **Four simple classifiers** are used to provide better performance than human inspectors in the detection of submarine mines.
+- **Objective:** Provide better performance than human inspectors in the detection of submarine mines.
-- Three trained human subjects detected **88% to 97%** of the mines.
+- **Baseline:** Three trained human subjects detected **88% to 97%** of the mines.
 However, they may have been using information from the raw sonar signal that is not preserved in the processed data sets presented here.
 - **Output:** One of the models detected **98.1%** of the mines at higher speed and lower cost.

 ![](/Images/Table.png)